Online Security Best Practices for Businesses

 • Sensitive information like bank account numbers should be encrypted or stored using secure methods

-• Shred documents that contain your account number, including debit cards
+• Shred documents that contain sensitive information such as your account numbers, including debit cards

 • Never email sensitive account/personal information; use secure email